Don’t miss a single bonus

 So how do you play the next spin of the roulette wheel?
 Do you ride the hot streak?
 Or do you bet against it?
 Because that’s mathematics.
 Surely?

 The answer is of course, in numerical terms, that it doesn’t matter.
-The probability of getting a red or black in the next spin is 50/50.
+The probability of getting red or black in the next spin is 50/50.
 One in two.
-The roulette wheel has no memory, especially an online one.
+A live roulette wheel has no memory, especially an online one.
 There’s not even a chance that the wheel is busted or biased or has been tinkered with.

 Everyone has their own routines when it comes to games of chance.
 But when you are confronted with streaks, good or bad, it is important to know your fallacies.

 In my scenario, the hypothetical gambler is twitchy on the sixth red, clammy on the seventh, before the eighth spin has such a sudorific effect on the poor punter that sweat cascades onto the verdant felt, leaving a swamp of darker green (or if you’re playing online roulette, your cup of tea).

 Imagine, then, a streak of twenty-six consecutive black numbers and one of the most notable examples in history of a Gamblers Fallacy mass hysteria.
 Let us go back in time:

 The Casino de Monte-Carlo was built in 1863 as a solution to the grave financial situation of the principality.
 In fact, it was Charles III’s mother, Princess Caroline, who suggested that a casino could generate revenue and endear the royals to their subjects, who had been long overtaxed to fund the family’s profligate ways.
 After persuading a successful casino manager in Germany, Francois Blanc, to update and operate it, the casino brought so much money into the prince’s coffers that income tax was abolished, relieving every Monegasque citizen of their long-suffered burden.